Looking to propagate your favorite rose bush? You can easily grow roses from cuttings taken from the plant you want to multiply.

 4. Apply A Rooting Hormone

 You can choose to skip this step.
-However, a rooting hormone will help to promote the development of new roots.
+However, a rooting hormone will help promote new roots’ development.
 Therefore, to increase the chances of success, you should use powdered rooting hormone when planning to reproduce roses.

 When using powdered rooting hormone, start by moistening the bottom half of the cutting so that the compound can stick.
 Next, dip the cut end of the stem into the rooting hormone and ensure it is well covered.
 Lastly, shake off any excess rooting hormone on the cutting.